{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Scholarships, academies and riding careers

-Outside of apprenticeships, there are several other opportunities to train towards a career in dressage.
+Beyond apprenticeships, there are several other pathways to train for a career in dressage.

-For para riders, it is over 60% at a CPEDI3* at any grade for the elite squads and over 60% at a CPEDI2* or BD national para class.
+For para riders, eligibility is set at over 60% at a CPEDI3* at any grade for the elite squads and over 60% at a CPEDI2* or BD national para class.
+Riders in the elite squad benefit from weekly training sessions, tailored gym programmes, sports psychology support, and help with competition planning – previously, even Carl Hester has been an invited coach.
+Additionally, three scholarships are awarded annually to outstanding candidates.

-“Talent is entry-level in this industry, everyone is talented,” explains Anna, who has seen riders such as Beth Bainbridge, Alex Baker and Tom Carter move onto professional riding careers.
-“It’s not always the most talented that go on to succeed, it’s going to be the ones that people want to spend time with and work hard.
+“Talent is entry-level in this industry – everyone is talented,” explains Anna, who has seen riders like Beth Bainbridge, Alex Baker, and Tom Carter move into professional riding careers.
+“It’s not always the most talented that go on to succeed; it’s going to be the ones that people want to spend time with and work hard.”

-“It’s also important to be humble, there’s a lot of competition and these all elusive riding jobs where they literally ride all day are very few and far between, and those riders have worked quite a long time to get to that point.”
+“It’s also important to be humble.
+There’s a lot of competition, and those elusive riding jobs where you ride all day are few and far between.
+The riders who get there have worked for a long time to reach that point.”

 Other routes to a career in dressage